Tour de France

 If you are a cycling fan, or just want to see more of the France it travels through, LeShuttle can help you be part of the world’s greatest bike race.

-A brief Tour de France history
+A brief history of the Tour de France

-Géo Lefèvre, a cycling journalist with a dream was the initial driving force behind the Tour de France.
+Géo Lefèvre, a cycling journalist with a dream, was the initial driving force behind the Tour de France.
 In 1902 he came up with the idea to boost the sales of the struggling newspaper L’Auto.
 The next summer a group of sixty cyclists set out onto the streets of Montgeron, attracting much attention and gathering a significant crowd of spectators.
 From this point on, the Tour de France was born and France became the focus of a global sporting spotlight every July.

 Miguel Indurain, Jacques Anquetil, Bernard Hinault and Eddy Merckx currently hold the record for the highest number of yellow jersey wins, with five Tour wins each.
 The Isle of Man sprinter Mark Cavendish has the most stage wins, with 35.